BeaconCMS/beacon/guides/introduction/your-first-site.md

 ## Objective

-Create your first site to get familiar with the install command and the most common operations to manage your site.
+Create your first site to get familiar with Beacon resources and the most common operations to manage your site.

 ## Prerequisites